-If you have any questions please contact the Box Office by phone at 541-317-0700, or email email@example.com
+This event was rescheduled from November 2020.
+Tickets are valid for the new date.
+If you have any questions please contact the Box Office at 541-317-0700 or firstname.lastname@example.org

-Born out of a drive to increase commerce during The Great Depression, the event grew from humble beginnings in 1933 to an event that drew thousands of tourists to Drake Park through 1965.
-Thousands of volunteer hours were dedicated each year to the production of the event, known for its towering arch illuminated with colorful lights and the Queen’s Swan float.
+Born out of a drive to increase commerce during The Great Depression, the annual Central Oregon tradition grew from humble beginnings in 1933 to an event that drew thousands of tourists to Drake Park through 1965.
+Hundreds of volunteers dedicated countless hours and energy to produce the affair, known for its towering arch illuminated with colorful lights and the iconic Queen’s Swan float.

-Funding for this program made possible in part by the Oregon Cultural Trust Creativity Grant
+Funding for this presentation made possible in part by the Oregon Cultural Trust Creativity Grant.

-Our relaunch plan adheres to the guidance from Governor Brown, the Oregon Health Authority, and the Deschutes County Health Services.
+Our re-opening plan adheres to the current lifting of all COVID-19 restrictions by Governor Brown, the Oregon Health Authority, and the Deschutes County Health Services.